nfrechette/sjson-cpp/README.md

 ## Unicode support

-UTF-8 supported is as follow:
+UTF-8 support is as follow:

 *  String values return a raw `StringView` into the SJSON buffer.
 It is the responsability of the caller to interpret it as ANSI or UTF-8.
 *  String values properly support escaped unicode sequences in that they are returned raw in the `StringView`.